MinchinWeb/prjct/README.rst

       prjct usage           Displays this screen and exits prjct review          Review all projects listed in in the prjct.txt file to ensure they all have a next item.
-                                If there is nonext item, you are asked to either select one ofthe existing todo
-                                items, or add a new one
+                                If there is no next item, you are asked to either select one of the existing todo items, or add a new one
       prjct (ls | list)     List all projects in the default prjct.txt file